-Benchmark Russell 2000 Net Return The Fund is actively man is a point of reference performance of the Fur Management of the Fur this benchmark.
-The benchmark may be portfolio of the Fund m or no resemblance to its The benchmark does n environmental and/or promoted by the Fund. aged.
-The benchmark e against which the ad may be measured.
-In the additional transfer of the significant and the ay at times bear little benchmark.
+Russell 2000 Net Return Index

+Benchmark The Fund is actively managed.
+The benchma is a point of reference against which th performance of the Fund may be measure Management of the Fund is not restricted b this benchmark.
+The deviation from th benchmark may be significant and th portfolio of the Fund may at times bear litt or no resemblance to its benchmark.

+The benchmark does not take into account environmental and/or social characteristics promoted by the Fund.

 Base Currency US Dollar

 Dealing Frequency Daily on Dealing Day

 Dealing Cut-off Time 13:00 CET

 Valuation Point 16:00 CET

 Associating Dates Final Interim

 Accounting Dates 31 October 30 April

 Risk Management Method Commitment approach